 Inflow into Mettur dam drops

-Water level in the dam stood at 114.95 feet against its full capacity of 120 feet.
-The storage was 85,643 mcft.
-The inflow was reduced to 7,605 cusecs from Thursday’s inflow 9,772 cusecs.
+Salem The inflow into the Mettur dam reduced to 5,753 cusecs on Saturday.
+Water level in the dam stood at 114.57 feet against its full capacity of 120 feet.
+The storage was 85,075 mcft.
+The inflow was reduced to 5,753 cusecs from Friday’s inflow of 7,605 cusecs.
 The discharge from the dam into Cauvery river continued as 12,000 cusecs.

 - Comments will be moderated by The Hindu editorial team.